NURTUREart, our name is our mission.

 After George’s retirement in 2006, long-standing board member Karen Marston took the helm as NURTUREart’s President of the Board.
 Our capacity increased as we moved successively to larger and more suitable homes—first to Grand Street in East Williamsburg from 2006–2011 and then to 56 Bogart Street in Bushwick, where we are located today.

 Benjamin Evans—who joined the staff as Gallery Director in 2007—ushered in exciting and continuous growth.
 After his move to Paris in 2011, the staff grew in capacity to four people to provide support for our growth.
 Marco Antonini, the Executive Director & Curator from 2011–2016, elevated NURTUREart’s profile and deepened the quality of our programs, including the expansion of our programs to include live performances, publications, and video art festivals.
+Will Penrose, the Executive Director and Chief Curator from 2016–2019 continued deepening the quality of our programs, expanded our program partnerships and institutional funders, and launched our artist residency program for new collaborations.

-With the collaboration of an energetic staff, board, and many dedicated volunteers, NURTUREart’s programs have flourished throughout our history.
+With an energetic staff, board, and many dedicated volunteers, NURTUREart’s programs have flourished throughout our history.
 We continue to transform the lives of emerging artists, emerging curators, and local public school students.
 We nourish creativity and strengthen dynamic communities by offering resources, support, and platforms through our programs to participants and audiences.
 As we go forward, we are committed to continuing to make strides to sustain and integrate our programs, deepen our work, and expand our impact.